 Dennis Must

-Dennis Must is the author of three novels: The World’s Smallest Bible (Red Hen Press, March 2014), Hush Now, Don’t Explain (Coffeetown Press, 2014), and Brother Carnival (Red Hen Press, 2018); plus three short story collections: Going Dark (Coffeetown Press, 2016), Oh, Don’t Ask Why (Red Hen Press, 2007) and Banjo Grease (Creative Arts Book Company, 2000; Red Hen Press, 2019).
-He won the 2014 Dactyl Foundation Literary Fiction Award for Hush Now, Don’t Explain, and The World’s Smallest Bible was a 2014 USA Best Book Award Finalist in the Literary Fiction category.
-His plays have been produced off-off-Broadway and he has been published in numerous anthologies and literary journals.
-He resides with his wife in Salem, Massachusetts.
+Dennis Must (1934–2024) is the author of four novels: MacLeish Sq.
+(Red Hen Press Nov.
+2022), Brother Carnival (Red Hen Press 2018), Hush Now, Don’t Explain (Coffeetown Press 2014), and The World’s Smallest Bible (Red Hen Press 2014); as well as three short story collections: Going Dark (Coffeetown Press 2016), Oh, Don’t Ask Why (Red Hen Press 2007), and Banjo Grease (Creative Arts Book Company 2000; Red Hen Press 2019).
+He won the 2014 Dactyl Foundation Literary Fiction Award for Hush Now, Don’t Explain; in addition, he was a finalist in the 2019 Next Generation Indie Book Awards for Banjo Grease, the 2016 International Book Awards for Going Dark, and the 2014 USA Best Book Award in Literary Fiction for The World’s Smallest Bible.
+His plays have been produced off-off-Broadway and has been published in numerous anthologies and literary journals.
+During his long life, he was a member of the Author’s Guild and resided in Salem, Massachusetts from 2001 until his death in 2024.

 All Books